Snomio/Documentation/docs/xml_minibrowser/index.md

 |[**SnomIPPhoneInput**](main_tags/SnomIPPhoneInput.md)| Request for an input from the user |
 |[**SnomIPPhoneBatch**](main_tags/SnomIPPhoneBatch.md) | Combine several main tags in one XML data |

-To understand how Snom minibrowser works, the knowledge on following theme are required :
+To understand how Snom Minibrowser works, the knowledge on following theme are required :

 - Snom telephone
 - Basic XML element (tag and attributes) and XML structure